Frequent Questions

 • Increasing strength and bone strength index (BSI)

-The concern likely comes from the theory that too much weight could maybe cause damage to growth plates in immature bones.
-If this happens, it is down to bad form, too much load or bad programming rather than an issue with resistance training itself.
-It’s also worth bearing in mind that ALL sports have a relatively high risk of injury.
-Around 15-30% of all childhood fractures involve the growth plates.
+The concern comes from the idea that too much weight could damage growth plates in immature bones.
+When that happens, it’s down to bad form, excess load or bad programming — not resistance training itself.
+And remember, ALL sports carry injury risk; around 15-30% of childhood fractures involve growth plates.

 “Lifting weights is bad for your back” — Wrong!

-Lifting weights incorrectly, however, can be bad for your back and should be avoided at all costs.
+Lifting incorrectly, however, can hurt your back and should be avoided at all costs.

 “Squats are bad for your knees” — Wrong!

 Squats can be good for your knees, unless you already have knee issues.
-Squatting badly, or using weights that are too heavy will be bad for your knees and should be avoided.<.p>
+Squatting badly or with weights that are too heavy is what causes trouble — avoid that.

-You should never attempt any weighted movement if you cannot perform the bodyweight-only version for many reps first, pain free.
-Once you can do that, then progressively overload with more weights at a sensible pace and you will be fine.
-This applies for squats, and also all other exercises.
+Never attempt any weighted movement until you can do the bodyweight version for many reps, pain free.
+Then progressively overload at a sensible pace and you’ll be fine.
+This applies to squats and every other exercise.

 “When you squat, your knees must stay behind your toes” — Wrong!

-The more knees go over your toes, the more stress on your knees, and the knees are a sensitive joint system, so it is important that you can handle the stress before you push yourself.
-But the whole point of strength training is to apply some stress, rest, and get stronger over time from doing so.
-While caution and careful progression is needed, your knees can generally go over the toe line without cause for concern.
+The more your knees travel forward, the more stress on them, and knees are a sensitive joint, so build up to it.
+But the whole point of training is to apply stress, rest, and get stronger.
+With caution and careful progression, your knees can pass your toes without concern.

 “You can’t do resistance training two days in a row” — Wrong!

-You could resistance train every day, if you like.
-But you should try to rest muscle groups 48-72 hours or more between training sessions.
-This means you could work one group Monday, one group Tuesday, another on Wednesday, and so on.
-If you are training 5 or more days in a week, varying intensity is a good idea too, so you’re not maxing out every day.
-Planning these variations in muscle groups correctly is why creating a proper program is important.
+You could train every day if you like — just rest each muscle group 48-72 hours between sessions.
+Work one group Monday, another Tuesday, another Wednesday, and so on.
+Training 5+ days a week, vary intensity too so you’re not maxing out daily.
+Planning these splits correctly is exactly why a proper program matters.

 “Training to failure every time will stimulate extra growth” — Wrong!

-While training to failure does stimulate the most response from your muscles, it also allows little room to grow.
-It is extremely taxing on the nervous system.
-Staying within 1-3 reps to failure and gradually increasing things a little each workout or each week, will be more effective in avoiding plateaus, fatigue and injuries.
+Training to failure does stimulate the most response, but it leaves no room to grow and is extremely taxing on the nervous system.
+Staying 1-3 reps from failure and adding a little each workout or week is more effective at avoiding plateaus, fatigue and injuries.

 “If you eat more than 30 grams of protein in one sitting, your body can’t absorb it” — Wrong!

-Almost everything you eat will be absorbed, and the digestive system is quite efficient at extracting all available macronutrients and storing or using them.
+Almost everything you eat gets absorbed — your digestive system is very efficient at extracting and using macronutrients.

-Putting aside the fact that protein is responsible for a lot more than just muscle growth, this myth likey came from a few reasons.
+Setting aside that protein does a lot more than just build muscle, this myth came from a couple of places.

-For one, we know that muscle protein synthesis (MPS) after a meal doesn’t increase beyond a certain amount of protein intake.
-This is around 30-40 grams for most people, or 0.4 grams/kg of body weight/meal.
-Secondly, some studies found that after consuming more than 30 grams of protein, the nitrogen content of test subject’s urine increased significantly, and protein is the only macronutrient that contains nitrogen.
-However, along with nitrogen (which contains no calories), protein also contributes carbon, hydrogen, oxygen and other elements to your body which can be used in protein synthesis eventually.
+First, muscle protein synthesis (MPS) after a meal doesn’t increase beyond about 30-40 grams of protein, or 0.4 g/kg per meal.
+Second, some studies found that above 30 grams, urinary nitrogen rose sharply, and protein is the only macro containing nitrogen.
+But nitrogen has no calories, and protein also supplies carbon, hydrogen, oxygen and other elements your body can use for protein synthesis later.

 A simple plan

-We’ve covered the why, the training, the nutrition, the recovery.
-Now we bring it all together with a simple plan and roadmap to help you get started.
+We’ve covered the why, the training, the nutrition and the recovery.
+Now let’s bring it together into a simple roadmap to get you started.

 STEP 1

-Set your “Why” and clarify your Goals.
-Mindset and goalsetting should always be at the beginning of any changes, otherwise you have no direction and will easily give up when things get tough.
+Set your “Why” and clarify your goals.
+Mindset and goal-setting come first — without direction, you’ll give up when things get tough.

 • Long term, what do you want to achieve?